SylvainRoy/bscan/README.md

 # bscan

 A simple tool to process images and aggregate them in pdf files.
-It is aimed at transforming at using a camera in place of a scanner.
+It aims at making your camera a scanner.